-1.2 Elastocaloric materials
+1.2 Elastocaloric Materials

-Generally speaking, all SMAs (and also shape-memory polymers) can be considered as potential elastocaloric materials if transformation temperatures (A_f) are below the working temperature of the device, which is a precondition for reversible superelasticity.
-Table S1 of the Supplementary data shows the basic elastocaloric properties for the most interesting elastocaloric materials published to date.
-The elastocaloric materials can be divided into three main groups: shape-memory alloy-based (Ni-Tibased, Cu-based and Fe-based), shape-memory polymer-based (SMP) and magnetic shapememory alloy-based (MSMA), which can be considered also as multi-caloric materials since exhibit both magnetocaloric elastocaloric effects.
-In addition to adiabatic temperature changes (and their corresponding applied stress/strain), which are the most important elastocaloric parameters, Table S1 of the Supplementary data also shows other parameters such as sample preparation, its microstructure and geometry, sample history (stabilization and training), loading mode (tension or compression) and measuring technique (thermocouples or IR camera), that can all significantly affect the eCE.
-It has been demonstrated [16] that eCE is decreasing during the initial cycling before the sample is stabilized.
-Moreover, it is well known that SMAs exhibit tension-compression asymmetry [17] and that their behaviour strongly depends on their microstructure (e.g. grain size, texture, presence and type of precipitates, etc.) [18, 19].
+Generally speaking, all SMAs (and also shape-memory polymers) can be considered as potential elastocaloric materials if their transformation temperatures (A_t) are below the working temperature of the device, which is a precondition for reversible superelasticity.
+Table S1 of the Supplementary Data shows the basic elastocaloric properties for the most interesting elastocaloric materials published to date.
+The elastocaloric materials can be divided into three main groups: shape-memory alloy-based (Ni-Ti-based, Cu-based and Fe-based), shape-memory polymer-based (SMP) and magnetic shape-memory alloy-based (MSMA).
+In addition to the adiabatic temperature changes (and their corresponding applied stress/strain), which are the most important elastocaloric parameters, Table S1 of the Supplementary Data also shows other parameters such as sample preparation, sample's microstructure and geometry, sample's history (stabilization and training), loading mode (tension or compression) and measuring technique (thermocouples or IR camera) that can all significantly affect the eCE.
+For example, it has been demonstrated [17] that eCE is decreasing during the initial cycling before the sample is stabilized.
+Moreover, it is well known that SMAs exhibit tension-compression asymmetry [18] and that their behaviour strongly depends on their microstructure (e.g. grain size, texture, presence and type of precipitates, etc.) [19] and [20].
 It is therefore important to specify such parameters when comparing different elastocaloric materials.

-The most studied eCE is that of the binary Ni-Ti alloy under tensile loading, where adiabatic temperature changes of up to around 25 K were measured at room temperature [20, 21].
+The most studied eCE is that of the binary Ni-Ti alloy under tensile loading, where adiabatic temperature changes of up to around 25 K were measured at room temperature [21] and [22].
 Much less explored is the eCE in Ni-Ti alloys under compressive loading, nevertheless, the initial results show that adiabatic temperature changes similar to those of tension can be obtained under compression as well.
-It has been demonstrated that alloying binary Ni-Ti with Cu, V and/or Co improves its fatigue life and/or decreases its hysteresis but at the expense of decreasing its adiabatic temperature changes [16, 22-25].
-In Cubased SMAs, such as Cu-Zn-Al and Cu-Al-Ni, adiabatic temperature changes of up to 15 K were measured.
-The main advantage of these alloys is that such adiabatic temperature changes are generated under smaller transformation stresses compared to Ni-Ti [12, 13, 26].
-In Fe-based SMAs, such as Fe-Rh and Fe-Pd, adiabatic temperature changes of up to 5 K were measured along with a minor hysteresis, which is the main advantage of these alloys.
-Nonetheless, high prices of Rh and Pd prevents practical applications of these alloys [27, 28].
+It has been demonstrated that alloying binary Ni-Ti with Cu, V and/or Co improves its fatigue life and/or decreases its hysteresis but at the expense of decreasing its adiabatic temperature changes [17] and [23] to [26].
+In Cu-based SMAs, such as Cu-Zn-Al and Cu-Al-Ni, adiabatic temperature changes of up to 15 K were measured.
+The main advantage of these alloys is that such adiabatic temperature changes are generated under smaller transformation stresses compared to Ni-Ti [13], [14] and [27].
+In Fe-based SMAs, such as Fe-Rh and Fe-Pd, adiabatic temperature changes of up to 5 K were measured along with a minor hysteresis, which is the main advantage of these alloys [28] and [29].
+Nonetheless, high prices of Rh and Pd prevents practical applications of these alloys.

-The adiabatic temperature changes in MSMA are up to around 10 K at moderate stresses but since most of these alloys are brittle, their application in practical cooling devices would be impractical [29, 30].
-Very recently, a new elastocaloric alloy (Ni-Mn-Ti-B) was discovered in which a reversible adiabatic temperature change of 31.5 K was measured, which is the largest directly measured reproducible caloric effect so far [31].
+The adiabatic temperature changes in MSMA are up to around 10 K at moderate stresses but since most of these alloys are brittle, their application in practical cooling devices would be impractical [30] and [31].
+Very recently, a new elastocaloric alloy (Ni-Mn-Ti-B) was discovered in which a reversible adiabatic temperature change of 31.5 K was measured, which is the largest directly measured reproducible caloric effect so far [32].
 With that, the authors showed that there is still plenty of room for improvements in the eCE by designing new elastocaloric materials.
-In the near future, we can, therefore, expect even better elastocaloric materials.
+In the near future, we can, therefore, expect elastocaloric materials with even higher eCE.